 Despite the price being a whopping $199.95 (£131), the PowerBeats2 Wireless earphones deliver mediocre quality sound which is not expected from such an expensive pair of earphones.
 These Powerbeats 2 earphones are excellent for workout sessions because they hold on to your ears very well.
 That makes them super expensive, mediocre sounding earphones for workouts.
-Instead of buying these earphones, I would personally look at something better that delivers excellent performance.

 Nevertheless, if you are a Beats fan boy you would buy these anyway.
 The choice is yours…

 The quality of the sound is very poor